ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

   `Counterexample` when given the bad sorter.
 The testing methods `assertNull` and `assertNotNull` can be helpful here.

-You can write these tests in `TestSortTester.java` (yes, the tester has its own tests!).
+You can write these tests in `TestSortacle.java` (yes, the tester has its own tests!).
 This will get you through the beginning of the problem, and familiar with all the major interfaces.
 With this in hand, you can proceed with more refined tests.
 Here are some ideas: